Feastio

 Steaks

-Most of their standard steaks are in the $50 to $80 range, a fantastic value given soup, salad, and vegetables are included.
+Most of their standard steaks are in the $50 to $80 range, a fantastic value given that soup, salad, and vegetables are included.

 Specialty cuts include a rack of lamb ($72), a 14-ounce cognac-aged Delmonico steak ($82), a 32-ounce cowboy ribeye ($141), and a six-ounce A5 Japanese wagyu filet mignon ($180).